 Veracruz: Gospel meetings commenced in the small town of Cotaxtla on April 25 with John Nesbitt and Marcus Cain.
 Daniel Mendoza (Ixtapa) joined brother Nesbitt for the second week.
 The attendance has been encouraging with some unbelievers attending nightly.
 The believers in the port of Veracruz appreciated ministry given by brother Cain during his visit.

 Zamora: Over 300 believers from many different assemblies gathered together over the Easter weekend for the annual conference.
 There was great joy as nine believers were baptized on the Saturday night, many of them brought up in Christian homes.
 The gospel meetings were well attended with many neighbors in attendance.
 The ministry was shared by five missionaries and Sid Emberly (Portage).

 Lisburn: On April 25 gospel meetings commenced in the Lagan Valley Island Civic Centre.
-David Alves and David Gilliland expect to continue preaching until May 21.
+They are expected to continue preaching until May 21.
 There has been some encouragement in salvation.

 Pugwash Junction, NS